Xavaitron/overtime_frontend_v2/README.md

 ## Getting Started

-To start the development server, use one of the following commands:
+To start the development server, first start the back-end then start the front-end, use one of the following commands:

 ```
+cd ./backend
+npm i
+node ./index.js
+cd ..
+cd ./frontend
+npm i
 npm run dev
-# or
-yarn dev
-# or
-pnpm dev
 ```

 Once the server is running, open [http://localhost:3000](http://localhost:3000/) in your browser to view your application.